Execution of Tangaraju Suppiah

-Tangaraju s/o Suppiah (19 January 1977 – 26 April 2023) was a Singaporean convicted drug trafficker who was charged in February 2014 with abetting the trafficking of about 1 kg of cannabis (also known as marijuana).
+Tangaraju Suppiah (Tamil: தங்கராசு சுப்பையா; 19 January 1977 – 26 April 2023) was a Singaporean convicted drug trafficker who was charged in February 2014 with abetting the trafficking of about 1 kg of cannabis (also known as marijuana).
 Prior to his arrest in 2014, Tangaraju had been to prison several times for marijuana consumption and other marijuana offences, and was said to be a user of it since he was 12.
 He was found guilty and sentenced to death on 9 October 2018, as the trial court found that he conspired with another man to deliver the marijuana as confirmed by the circumstantial evidence against Tangaraju.

 Tangaraju, along with his defence, appealed against his sentence by claiming innocence several times but ultimately failed each time.
 Although the courts had affirmed Tangaraju's guilt, there were protests from his family and activists who claimed he was innocent of the crime.
 The government rejected such claims and stated that Tangaraju was guilty of the offence charged and had been accorded full due process.
-Tangaraju was hanged in the Changi Prison at dawn on 26 April 2023.
+Tangaraju was hanged at Changi Prison at dawn on 26 April 2023.